 - The thresholds are low enough that currently and in the foreseeable future, the capacity of BM plant that doesn't have 24/7 telephony would not be significant enough to cause a risk to security of supply. - GC0143 and GC0147 are designed for non-BM participants who the ESO don't have contact with.
 GC0134 could lead to there being BM participants who don't have robust 24/7 comms, however the benefit of them being in the BM and having EDL / API comms with ENCC would outweigh the risk that some of them don't have telephony outside the hours of 0800-1800 on the rare occasions when electronic comms are unavailable. - It's very unlikely DNOs would be issuing instructions by phone during the emergency circumstances that GC0143/GC0147 would apply to, particularly for the very small generators.
-They're likely to be disconnected via switching script. - GC0143 / GC0147 will benefit from GC0134 as it supports smaller plant in joining the BM, further reducing the likelihood of the need for emergency disconnection. - The ESO will consider the enduring solution (GC0147) that is currently in development, when reviewing the GC0134 thresholds in the future.
+They're likely to be disconnected via switching script.

+GC0143 / GC0147 will benefit from GC0134 as it supports smaller plant in joining the BM, further reducing the likelihood of the need for emergency disconnection.
+The ESO will consider the enduring solution (GC0147) that is currently in development, when reviewing the GC0134 thresholds in the future.
+Control Telephony (CT) and System Telephony (ST) part of GC0148.
-GC0148

-(Implementation of EU Emergency & Restoration Code Phase II)

-Control Telephony (CT) and System Telephony (ST) requirements in the Grid Code are due to be reviewed as part of GC0148.
 Any relevant changes made as part of GC0134 would need to be reflected in GC0148 as appropriate.

-GC0117

-(Alignment of Small, Medium and Large Power Station Thresholds across GB) A Workgroup consultation response raised the point that GC0117 could alter the number of Large Power Stations that would be obligated to have 24/7 telephony.
+A Workgroup consultation response raised the point that GC0117 could alter the number of Large Power Stations that would be obligated to have 24/7 telephony.
 This could impact system security, which is a key consideration for GC0134, and change the number of generators that this modification could apply to.

-GC0117 is unlikely to have an impact as the lowest threshold between Large and Small Power Stations is set at 10MW, though it is possible that this could change.

-GC0134 is likely to reach a solution before GC0117, so this would need to be a consideration in the proposed regular reviews of the GC0134 solution and thresholds and if applicable in the development of GC0117.
+GC0117 is unlikely to have an impact as the lowest threshold between Large and Small Power Stations is set at 10MW, though it is possible that this could change. • GC0134 is likely to reach a solution before GC0117, so this would need to be a consideration in the proposed regular reviews of the GC0134 solution and thresholds and if applicable in the development of GC0117.